npm/node-semver/README.md

 ## Functions

+All methods and classes take a final `options` object argument.
+All options in this object are `false` by default.
+The options supported
+are:

-All methods and classes take a final `loose` boolean argument that, if true, will be more forgiving about not-quite-valid semver strings.
+- `loose`  Be more forgiving about not-quite-valid semver strings.
-The resulting output will always be 100% strict, of course.
+  (Any resulting output will always be 100% strict compliant, of course.)
+For backwards compatibility reasons, if the `options` argument is a boolean value instead of an object, it is interpreted to be the `loose` param.

 Strict-mode Comparators and Ranges will be strict about the SemVer strings that they parse.